quixio/quix-docs/docs/platform/glossary.md

 Any project, container or application that [subscribes](https://quix.io/docs/client-library/subscribe.html) to data in a topic.

+## Consumer group

+Consumer [replicas](#replicas) can be grouped into a consumer group.
+When consumers are grouped into a consumer group, processing of a topic's messages is distributed over all consumers, providing horizontal scaling.

+If the consumers (replicas) are not in a consumer group, then all messages are processed by all replicas.

 ## Data ingestion

 Data ingestion is the means by which you get your data into Quix.